umarhassan-mitodl/11.255-spring-2005/content/pages/related-resources.md

 The grandchild of the founder of the city of Redstone has proposed building an upscale condominium project and has been encouraged by the Redevelopment Authority.
 Rumor has it that the plans include 120 units, street level commercial businesses, and a parking garage.
 The City Council is opposed to the project.
 A Neighborhood Association, including supporters of the "slow-growth" platform on which the Council was elected, is very upset and has articulated its opposition to the plan.
 In addition, the downzoning laws in Redstone allows the developer of the proposed project an "as of right" density of only 50 units.
 However, the developer can negotiate for a higher density by offering to exceed the 10% affordable housing requirement set by the city.
 The City Council has urged that a representative from the Neighborhood Association and the developer meet to try and reach an accord.
 If no agreement is reached, the dispute will go to the City Council and the Redevelopment Authority (which are at odds).

-A variation of this exercise entitled [Ocean Splash](https://www.pon.harvard.edu/shop/ocean-splash/) is also available from the Clearinghouse.
+A variation of this exercise entitled {{% resource_link "6e3536c7-52cb-4a6d-accb-b2a2d9e2b329" "Ocean Splash" %}} is also available from the Clearinghouse.

 ### Mechanics